Sensor-Based-Activity-Recognition/docs/research/Preprocessing & Features.md

 - Butterworth: Butterworth filters are a type of frequency-domain filter that provide a smooth frequency response with no ripples.
 These filters are designed to have a maximally flat frequency response in the passband and a sharp roll-off in the stopband. / Python libraries and functions: SciPy (`scipy.signal.butter`, `scipy.signal.lfilter`, `scipy.signal.filtfilt`)
 - Chebyshev filters: Chebyshev filters are a type of frequency-domain filter characterized by their sharper roll-off compared to Butterworth filters but with ripples in the passband or stopband.
 There are two types of Chebyshev filters: Type I (ripples in the passband) and Type II (ripples in the stopband).
 These filters provide a faster transition between the passband and stopband at the expense of ripples. / Python libraries and functions: SciPy (`scipy.signal.cheby1`, `scipy.signal.cheby2`, `scipy.signal.lfilter`, `scipy.signal.filtfilt`)

+## Segmentation

+Segmentation, also known as windowing, involves dividing the continuous time-series data into smaller, fixed-length segments or sliding windows.
+This process captures the characteristics of different activities by isolating the relevant data portions for analysis.
+Segmentation is crucial for machine learning models, as it enables them to recognize patterns and features specific to each activity.

+Python libraries and functions: Custom functions using NumPy (`numpy.array`, `numpy.lib.stride_tricks.as_strided`) or using specialized libraries like tslearn (`tslearn.preprocessing.TimeSeriesResampler`, `tslearn.utils.sliding_window`).

 ## L2 Norm

 Euclidean norm of x, y and z axis of a sensor